PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Problem Definitions

-\item Guess: The adversary gives a guess $b'$ on $b$. \end{compactitem} The advantage of an algorithm $\mathcal{A}$ in this game is defined as $adv_\mathcal{A}^{\ourprotocol}=\big|\mathbf{Pr}[b'=b]-\frac{1}{2}\big|$.
+The advantage of an algorithm $\mathcal{A}$ in this game is defined as $adv_\mathcal{A}^{\ourprotocol}=\big|\mathbf{Pr}[b'=b]-\frac{1}{2}\big|$.
 Intuitively, we assumed the worst-case scenario (\textit{i.e.,} most powerful attacker) in the above game where even an adversarial user can also specify the target polynomial to be evaluated, and the polynomial can be chosen adaptively to increase the advantage.
-In real-life applications, polynomials are chosen by the aggregator only, and the choice will be monitored by the users since the coefficients and powers are public. \begin{definition} Our \ourprotocol~is indistinguishable against chosen-plaintext attack (IND-CPA) if all polynomial time adversaries' advantages in the above game are of a negligible function \textit{w.r.t.} the security parameter $\kappa$ when $T_1,T_2$, and $T_c$ are three disjoint time domains. \end{definition} Note that our security definition not guarantee that the private values cannot be deduced from the output values.
+In real-life applications, polynomials are chosen by the aggregator only, and the choice will be monitored by the users since the coefficients and powers are public.

+\begin{definition} Our \ourprotocol~is indistinguishable against chosen-plaintext attack (IND-CPA) if all polynomial time adversaries' advantages in the above game are of a negligible function \textit{w.r.t.} the security parameter $\kappa$ when $T_1,T_2$, and $T_c$ are three disjoint time domains. \end{definition}

+Note that our security definition does not guarantee that the private values cannot be deduced from the output values.
 Even a perfectly secure black-box algorithm cannot guarantee it if the same set of $k$ values are fed as inputs for $k$ different polynomials' evaluation (a simple linear system).
 Rather, we use IND-CPA to define the security which is shown to be equivalent to the semantic security \cite{goldwasser1984probabilistic}.
 In other words, our framework guarantees that any adversary's knowledge (either adversarial aggregator or user) on the probability distribution of the private values remains unchanged even if he has access to all the communication strings generated by our \ourprotocol.
 The indistinguishability becomes particularly crucial when the data is generated continuously along the time, and the same user's data may be temporally correlated.
 Unless guaranteed by the semantic security, the data privacy is hardly preservable.